stringeecom/ios-sdk-samples/README.md

-To run the example project, clone the repo, and run `pod install`.
+To run the example project, clone the repo, and run `pod install --repo-update`.